crate/crate-howtos/docs/integrations/powerbi-desktop.rst

 reports.

-This can be done by installing the `PostgreSQL ODBC driver`_, creating a `DSN <Creating a DSN for CrateDB>`_ and connecting Power BI using the ODBC data source.
+This can be done by installing the `PostgreSQL ODBC driver`_, creating a :ref:`DSN <powerbi-desktop-dsn>` and connecting Power BI using the ODBC data source.

 Implementation